-Hannah de Quincey
+Hannah de Quincey – Artistic Director (AD)

-Hannah is a secondary school drama teacher and theatre director.
+Hannah is an experienced secondary school drama teacher and theatre director.
 She studied English at Oxford University (BA 1999-2001), Theatre Directing at Birkbeck College (MFA 2005-2007) and Drama teaching at Goldsmiths (PGCE 2010-11).
 She has directed a number of productions in her career, most memorable being ‘The King of the Paprika Crisps’ at the Unicorn Theatre for Children (2007), ‘The Trapeze Artist’ by Paul Bilic (Tara Arts, 2009), ‘Tree Stories’ and ‘Private Peaceful’ at Sevenoaks School (2012 & 2013) and setting up and directing the first Penkhull Mystery Play in 2005 in Penkhull, Stoke-on-Trent.
 She taught at Concord College in Shropshire from 2014-2017, establishing a vibrant drama curriculum for the students and flying the flag masterfully for drama to be expanded at the school.
 It was here that her love of outdoor theatre was cemented when she adapted and directed ‘Romeo and Juliet’ (2015) and ‘A Midsummer Night’s Dream’ (2017) for a cast of over 40 Year 9s in outdoor locations on their stunning campus.

 Anna is a drama practitioner with a diverse background ranging from acting and directing to administration and stage management roles.
 She began her journey in theatre at the age of 7 when cast in the title role of The Velveteen Rabbit summer production at the Aurora Fox Theatre, working alongside other children and professional actors.
 Most recently she ran the programme office for the Music and Music Techonology degrees at Keele University.